Tatiana Molcean

 Tatiana Molcean (born 25 September 1982) is a Moldovan diplomat.
 She has been Executive Secretary of the United Nations Economic Commission for Europe (UNECE) since 2023.

 Early life and education

 Molcean was born on 25 September 1982 in Chișinău and is from a family of economists.
-She studied a LLM degree at the Faculty of International Law, Moldova State University.
-After graduating, she completed the multilateral diplomacy programme at the Geneva Graduate Institute.
+She studied an LLM degree at the Faculty of International Law, Moldova State University.
+After graduating, she completed the multilateral diplomacy programme at the Geneva Graduate Institute in Geneva, Switzerland.

 Career

 Early career

 From 2004 to 2008 Molclean was Head of the Division for Economic Cooperation and Sectorial Coordination at the General Directorate for European Integration.
-Molclean then served as Chargé d’Affaires at the Embassy of the Republic of Moldova to Sweden from 2008 to 2011.
+Molclean then served as Chargé d'affaires at the Embassy of the Republic of Moldova to Sweden from 2008 to 2011.
 Following this appointment, she served as Deputy Director General for Moldovan Integration in the European Union.
 In 2017, Molclean was appointed State Secretary and Deputy Minister for Multilateral and Bilateral Cooperation in the Ministry of Foreign Affairs and European Integration.